zscbana/Orange-DevOps/README.md

 - [Project Documentation](#project-documentation)

 ## Main Projects
+## ⚠️ Click the project title to visit the project
 ### [Final Project - Complete CI/CD pipeline](https://github.com/zscbana/ODC-Final-Project-CI-CD)
 This project focuses on building a complete CI/CD pipeline for the Orange Digital Center training.
 It involves multiple tools and technologies including:
 - **Jenkins** for CI/CD automation